Ageing And Dental Health

 Untreated gum disease will increase the rate of gum recession and also damage the bone that holds your teeth in which is the number one reason adults loose teeth with age.

-However gum disease can be managed and treated with regular home care and professional dental cleanings to address any active disease and inflammation.
+However, gum disease can be managed and treated with regular home care and professional dental cleanings to address any active disease and inflammation.

-Gums that are red, swollen, sore or bleeding have active disease – however like heart disease you don’t always have obvious symptoms and it is only through proper tests and diagnostics that it is discovered.
-So don’t wait for a heart attack aka a painful of loose tooth before you see the dentist.
+Gums that are red, swollen, sore or bleeding have an active disease – however like heart disease you don’t always have obvious symptoms and it is only through proper tests and diagnostics that it is discovered.
+So don’t wait for a heart attack aka a painful of a loose tooth before you see the dentist.

 Once you are over 40 it is extra important to keep up with your dental routine and have regular professional dental inspections and cleanings because the risk of gum disease accelerates with age.